Peck's personal Web site

 just ahead, something happens to him, and he lets out a whoop and dashes upward

-in a snowy spring or leap, leaving his photographer way behind him.
+in a snowy spring or leap, leaving his biographer way behind him.

 a forest cunning that James Fenimore Cooper could have filled seven pages with